-Mutamba’s childhood and career
+Blessing Mutamba childhood and career

 Miss Mutamba spent her early childhood in Ireland.
-She went ahead to study Creative Enterprise at Southampton Solent University where she bagged first class honors.
+She went ahead to study Creative Enterprise at Southampton Solent University where she bagged first-class honors.
 She recently bagged a master’s degree in Entrepreneurship from the Falmouth University.
 Apart from chasing a career in pageantry, Mutamba works at the International Stock Exchange as an Assistant Analyst.

-Mutaba also featured on the cover of December 2012 edition of GBG Magazine.
+Mutaba also featured on the cover of the December 2012 edition of GBG Magazine.
 In 2009, she also made it to the final of the Face of Models United.
 Among the awards in her archives include Runner up Miss Collegiate Ireland and Miss African Spirit Most Photogenic.

 Impacting the life of Zimbabwean Youths

-Often times, crowned beauty pageants talk about programs without giving hints on how to achieve them.
+Oftentimes, crowned beauty pageants talk about programs without giving hints on how to achieve them.
 However, Mutamba says she will lobby entrepreneurship experts, managers, and global companies to support her youth mentorship programs.
 The aim of the program will be to empower youths to become self-reliant and entrepreneurs.
 This will also impact positively on the country’s economic recovery efforts.
 Mutamba thinks pageantry has grown beyond just showing off beautiful clothes.
 In her words,

 “They’re now more about empowering women, giving them a voice and a platform, rather than just walking around in a pretty dress.
 I have learnt a lot of different things about teamwork, humility, staying humble but more importantly feeling comfortable in myself.”